|E Komo Mai!||Frames on off|

 The general lack of literature, however, has led many people to incorrectly assume that Karate was not present in Hawaii until after World War Two (when returning GIs brought back the art with them).
 This is incorrect.
 Karate students and teachers were present in Hawaii from the earliest days of Okinawan immigration (1900).
 In fact, one of the original twenty-six immigrants was a Karate student (and his son would later sponsor the visit of Miyagi Sensei in 1934)!

 Karate's roots in Hawaii should be preserved.
 By learning about our forefathers, we gain a better appreciation of this peaceful art and the rich Okinawan culture from which is arose.
 When we practice Karate, we can feel their eyes reaching across time to observe our technique and composure.
-If you believe this is worthwhile, please help us to accomplish our goals.

 Copyright © Hikari Institute, a Hawaii non-profit corporation and federally tax exempt organization under IRC 501(c)(3).
 All rights reserved.
 No portion of this website (text or images) may be duplicated, redistributed or manipulated in any form.
 Articles that appear in this website are copyright © protected in the names of their respective authors.